 a.
-Instruction means the teaching and training activities of an institution.
-Except for research training as provided in subsection b, this term includes all teaching and training activities, whether they are offered for credits toward a degree or certificate or on a non-credit basis, and whether they are offered through regular academic departments or separate divisions, such as a summer school division or an extension division.
-Also considered part of this major function are departmental research, and, where agreed to, university research.
+Instruction means the teaching and

-(1) Sponsored instruction and training means specific instructional or training activity established by grant, contract, or cooperative agreement.
-For purposes of the cost principles, this activity may be considered a major function even though an institution's accounting treatment may include it in the instruction function.
+training activities of an institution.
+Except for research training as provided in sub-section b, this term includes all teaching and training activities, whether they are offered for credits toward a degree or certificate or on a non-credit basis, and whether they are offered through regular academic depart-ments or separate divisions, such as a summer school division or an extension division. mer school division of an extension division, Also considered part of this major function are departmental research, and, where agreed to, university research, specific instructional or training activity established by grant, contract, or cooperative agreement.
+For purposes of the cost principles, this activity may be considered a major function even though an institution's accounting treatment may include it in the instruction function, b.
+Organized research means all research and development activities of an institution that are separately budgeted and accounted for.
+It includes: